M-Muzammil-Devops/smtp_server_Docker_mailserver/README.md

   - **A Record**: Maps a domain to an IP address.
   - **MX Record**: Directs mail to a specified mail server.
 - **Priority**: Lower values indicate higher priority.

+We need to edit **compose.yaml** file to set our hostname.
+Use your favorite editor.
+hostname: mail.example.com